 With even a relatively current computer, people are able to make any music they desire, limited only by their imagination.
 But that’s the problem — while the average user has the tools to do whatever they want, nothing stifles creativity like getting blocked by too many options.
 Too many have spent countless hours toiling over a hot computer, desperately clicking notes into a piano roll, hoping for some semblance of audio that sounds like it was naturally performed and recorded.
 Yet they ultimately find their music sounding hollow, artificial, and uninspired.

 I intend to change that.
 I’d like to share a few tips I’ve learned over my many, many, years of being too poor to hire real musicians.
+For an in-depth look into how to create emotionally powerful music, digitally, check out Ethan Hein’s new premium course on Soundfly, Unlocking the Emotional Power of Chords.

 1. Record a Human First